 ASTT 1010- Basic Blueprint Reading

 This course introduces basic blueprint reading.
-Emphasis will be placed on reading and interpreting blueprints found in a manufacturing environment.
-Topics include: lines and symbols, orthographic drawings, views, material, form and position, title blocks, sketching, features, and sections.
-Pre-requisites- All Required Provisional Admission
+Emphasis will be placed on reading and interpreting blueprints found in a terminology, theory of flight, structural design, control surfaces, and stress and fatigue.
+Pre-requisites: All Required Provisional Admission Co-requisites: None